John Kalodner: History

 Kalodner considered that the best example of his contribution to an artist's success was his role in Aerosmith's 1993 Get a Grip album, for the reasons that "... first of all, I made them rerecord the whole record completely.
 Second of all, I made them write with all these different people.
 They were very resistant.
-The record is an interesting eclectic record with, like, five hit singles, very rare in music, and Bruce Fairbairn produced it.
-And I got Brendan O'Brien to mix it, who became a giant producer.
-So for all those reasons, and, of course, it sold like twenty million copies worldwide."
+The record is an interesting eclectic record with... five hit singles, very rare in music, and Bruce Fairbairn produced it...
+I got Brendan O'Brien to mix it, who became a giant producer... for all those reasons... of course, it sold like twenty million copies worldwide."
 Kalodner's unique role was underlined by the fact that he is usually credited on albums for simply being himself.
 The phrase "John Kalodner: John Kalodner" originated with Foreigner's 1978 Double Vision album, when the album's producer, Keith Olsen, was wondering how to credit Kalodner's involvement with the band and the album.
 In keeping with the double vision theme, Foreigner guitarist Mick Jones came up with idea of doubling Kalodner's name.

 Kalodner retired from the music business in 2006.
 Until late 2005, he had been the senior vice-president of A&R at Sanctuary Records Group.
-He subsequently sold most of his industry awards and RIAA record plaques to Scott Roderick President of Rock-N-Roll Warehouse, donating the proceeds to the City of Hope cancer research center.
+He then sold most of his industry awards and RIAA record plaques to Scott Roderick, the president of Rock-N-Roll Warehouse, donating the proceeds to the City of Hope cancer research center.
 In 2014, he was inducted into the Rock Radio Hall of Fame, in the "Visionary" category.